planetfederal/workshops/workshops/geoserver/intro/doc/source/index.rst

 Ready to Begin?
 ---------------

 Great!
-Head to the first section, :ref:`geoserver.install`.
+Head to the first section, :ref:`install`.

 .. toctree::
    :maxdepth: 2